TOPICS |

 Recognizing and Managing Emerging Infectious Diseases in the Emergency Department

 For ED patients with signs and symptoms of infectious disease - including fever, rash, joint pain, and headache - obtaining a travel history is essential in order to quickly identify emerging (or re-emerging) infections.
 This issue reviews diagnostic and management best practices for three infections: Middle East respiratory syndrome, chikungunya virus infection, and Zika virus infection.
-Includes 4 AMA PRA Category 1 Credits™.
-Included as part of the 4 credits, this CME activity is eligible for 4 Infection Control CME credits.
-CME expires on 05/01/2021.
+CME expired on 05/01/2021 - No CME for this activity

 |